Tuition & Fees 2019-20

-No charge will be made to students who withdraw before August 1 (February 1 for Spring Semester students).
-If unforeseen circumstances make it impossible for you to continue with the program, you will be entitled to a refund of tuition and housing costs, minus 20 percent of the charge for each week that has elapsed.
+No charge will be made to students who withdraw from the program before August 1 (February 1 for Spring Semester students).
+If unforeseen circumstances make it impossible for you to continue with the program after it has begun, you will be refunded tuition and housing costs minus 20% of the balance for each week that has elapsed.

 Program Cancelation and Changes

-Heidelberg University reserves the right to cancel the program and to make changes or alterations to the program and/or program itinerary at any time as may be required because of emergencies (including natural disasters or acts of terrorism), changed conditions, or because of the University’s determination that such cancelation, changes, or alterations are in the best interest of the program or its participants.
-Heidelberg University is not responsible for changes or alterations to or cancelation of programs by the host institution.
-Heidelberg University shall have no liability to any participants, their parents, or any other third party for the cancelation of the program or any changes or alterations to the program.
+Heidelberg University reserves the right to cancel, make changes to or otherwise alter the program and/or program itinerary at any time as may required due to unforeseen circumstances such as natural disasters, events impacting student security, changed conditions, or because of the University’s determination that such cancellation, changes, or alterations are in the best interest of the program or its participants.
+Heidelberg University is not responsible for changes, alterations, or cancellation of program by the host institution in Germany.
+Heidelberg University shall have no liability to any participants, their parents, or any other third party for the cancellation of the program or any changes or alterations to the program or its itinerary.

 Financial Aid Resources and Scholarships

-If you have a scholarship through your school, check with your Financial Aid Office to see whether it can be applied toward your direct costs.
-In addition, other federal and state grant aid, and federal loans may also be applied.
-Many schools have Affiliation agreements or Consortium agreements with Heidelberg University.
-Check with your Financial Aid Office to see whether such agreements are in place for your school.
-No financial aid is offered through the program.
-Additional questions may be directed to:
+If you currently receive financial aid through your school, check with your Financial Aid Office to see whether it can be applied toward your direct program costs.
+Federal and state grants, as well as federal loans, may also be applied.
+Many schools have affiliation or consortium agreements with Heidelberg University that allow your financial aid to transfer over.
+Check with your financial aid office to see whether such agreements are in place at your school.
+No financial aid is offered through the AJY program.
+Any questions related to applicability of financial aid, scholarships, or grants may be directed to:

 310 E. Market Street